devchallenges-io/curriculum/1-fundamentals/5-hosting/1-free-hosting-web-projects.md

 GitHub Pages is perfect for static websites, portfolios, and documentation.
 It's simpler than many other free hosting plans but doesn’t support server-side scripts like Node.js or databases.
 For purely front-end projects, it’s a seamless solution that integrates directly with your development workflow.

-_By diving into GitHub Pages, you're leveraging an ecosystem designed for developers by developers._

 ## 2. [Vercel: Fast and Scalable Hosting](https://vercel.com/)

 When you're looking for a hosting solution that combines speed with scalability, **Vercel** stands out as a strong option.
 Vercel is specifically designed for **frontend developers** and excels in hosting Jamstack sites.
 It works especially well with **Next.js**, a React framework, but it's also compatible with other frameworks.